DrewNaylor/Retiled/README.md

 ## Installation, Uninstallation, Building, and Running

-These instructions are outdated as I'm working on a Python/QML/PySide6 rewrite, with perhaps some .NET if I can get Python.NET to work on ARM (hopefully I can, because I really don't want to have to rewrite all my code in libRetiledStart to Python).
+> Please note: You'll have to install the dependencies manually, as they're not integrated into the script yet.

 - Installation
+  1. Install `pyside6`, `qt6-quickcontrols2` (may be the same thing as `qt6-declarative` now, so if the other name doesn't work, try this one), `qt6-wayland`.
+These packages are what they're named in Arch Linux ARM/Manjaro ARM.
+I'd like to add support for postmarketOS, but I haven't tested anything there yet.
+I assume that you'll already have Python 3 installed, but if not, you'll also have to install it.
-  1. Clone the repo using `git clone https://github.com/drewnaylor/retiled`
+  2. Clone the repo using `git clone https://github.com/drewnaylor/retiled`
-  2. `cd` into `retiled/Scripts`
+  3. `cd` into `retiled/Scripts`
-  3. Run `sh install-retiled.sh`.
+  4. Run `sh install-retiled.sh`.
 The Python scripts will be compiled, then you'll be prompted with `sudo` asking your password to install (if you haven't entered it recently).
-  4. You should find the items for Retiled Start and Retiled Search in your app list.
+  5. You should find the items for Retiled Start and Retiled Search in your app list.
 If not (can happen with Plasma Mobile, which is the UI that this is recommended to be run using due to also using Qt), you'll need to restart your phone.
 - Uninstallation
   1. `cd` back into `retiled/Scripts` in the repo you cloned earlier, or clone it again if you deleted it.
   2. Run `sh uninstall-retiled.sh`.
 You'll be prompted for your password by `sudo` so that it can delete the files and folders used by Retiled, mainly `/opt/Retiled/*`, `/usr/share/applications/retiledstart.desktop`, and `/usr/share/applications/retiledsearch.desktop`.